RPWPA/RPWPA/README.md

 ## I'm Software Engineer

-- 🌱 I’m currently learning new technologies and searching for a job
+- 🌱 I’m currently working at VOIS as a Software Engineer
 - 🥅 2022 Goals: Grow more as a Person and as a Software Engineer
-- ⚡ Hobbies: I love learning new technologies, watching Tennis, Football and Anime
+- ⚡ Hobbies: I love learning new technologies, watching Tennis, Football and Anime and reading Manga

 ### Connect with me: